twhite96/made-mistakes-gatsby/src/posts/notes/birds-bird-cage-tattoos.md

 ---
-title: "Wendy's bird cage &amp; flying birds tattoos"
+title: "Wendy's bird cage & flying birds tattoos"
 date: 2009-03-29
 path: /notes/birds-bird-cage-tattoos/
 excerpt: "Put a bird on it.
 Photographs of Wendy's bird cage tattoos and some ink splat trees on my arms."